-- Institute of Medical and Veterinary Science IMVS - The Royal Adelaide Hospital RAH - Central Adelaide Local Health Network CALHN a.
-Cash and cash equivalents b.
-Investments and other financial assets
+Institute of Medical and Veterinary Science IMVS The Royal Adelaide Hospital RAH Central Adelaide Local Health Network .
+CALHN a.
+Cash and cash equivalents

 Accounting policies

 For the purposes of the Statement of Financial Position and the Statement of Cash Flows, cash includes cash on hand and all at call deposits with banks, financial institutions, and money market instruments with original maturities of three months or less and are readily convertible to known amounts of cash and subject to insignificant risk of changes in value.